nbelmokhtar/Udacity_AZMLND_Project_1_Optimizing_ML_Pipeline_in_Azure/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
+Although the performance of AutoML (Voting Ensemble) was slightly better than HyperDrive, it didn't demonstrate a significant improvement (**1.05%**).

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**